Dynamics of neural scaling laws in random feature regression with powerlaw-distributed kernel eigenvalues: Discussion

-As our setup is restricted to linearized settings, such as kernel ridge regression or linear regression, further work is needed to include a combination of the dynamical formalism we developed here with contemporary work on feature learning in non-linear networks \cite{Li21_031059,Seroussi23_908,Pacelli23_1497,Rubin25_arxiv,lauditiAdaptiveKernelPredictors2025} to describe the learning dynamics of networks closer to real-life settings.
+Our setup can easily be extended to study the influence of other sources of noise an example being static label noise as discussed in \prettyref{sec:label-noise}.
+While it is restricted to linearized settings, such as kernel ridge regression or linear regression, further work is needed to include a combination of the dynamical formalism we developed here with contemporary work on feature learning in non-linear networks \cite{Li21_031059,separation_seroussi_2023,Pacelli23_1497,Rubin25_arxiv,lauditiAdaptiveKernelPredictors2025} to describe the learning dynamics of networks closer to real-life settings and a possible extension is discussed for the case of committee machines in \prettyref{sec:Extension-to-committee}.
 Recent work, however, shows that the kernel limit of networks may indeed capture the universal behavior in the large data limit \cite{Coppola_2026}.